-Fig. 3 shows the distribution of metalling width in relation to length of road where this width occurs.
-Two peaks are immediately obvious at 3m and 5m.
-The 3m peak is almost certainly greatly exaggerated due to the presence of later features on known but poorly preserved routes.
+Fig. 3 shows the distribution of metalling width in relation to length of road where this width occurs in Known and Proposed categories.
+The majority of roads are 5m wide with lesser amounts at 4m and 3m The dips at 0.5m widths are almost certainly a result of estimates of poorly defined features being made to the nearest whole metre.
+The 3m and 4m peaks are probably somewhat exaggerated because of truncation of roads and soil slippage on terraces.
 The 5m peak corresponds to the width seen on most of the well-preserved routes and to the excavated sections (see Kelly 1986 and Longley 1996).
-These peaks correspond to two of the peaks in road widths in Britain identified by Davies (2002).
+This also corresponds to one of the peaks in road widths in Britain identified by Davies (2002).
 He identifies two, one at a little under 5m and another at a little over 6m as being 'standard values'.
 There was a wide range of values and other peaks occurred but these did not appear to be significant.
 A width of around 5m appears to be fairly standard away from London and the military zone in the north of England and the results from North-West Wales seem to add weight to this hypothesis.
-The peak at 3m in North-West Wales seems to be significant here although further analysis and weeding of the data is needed.
-This will be carried out when the comparative/condition survey has been completed and a full data set obtained.
 It should be noted that no roads less than 3m wide and very few more than 5.5m wide were identified as being Roman.
 The lower range is most significant because very few 'ancient' roads have been identified that are wider than 5.5m but there are many that are less than 3m.
 It can be concluded that a width of 4 to 5.5m can be considered to be a Roman characteristic, and that roads with a width of 3m should also be considered but should be carefully examined.